-For information on search engine optimization (ranking and results placement), please see writing for search engines.
+For information on search engine optimization (ranking and results placement), please see web writing guidelines on the Brand Tools site.

 Why isn't my website in the search engine?

-1. Your site hasn't been added to a collection
+1. Your site hasn't been indexed yet by Google

 2. There might be a robots exclusion